Art & Design

-They will be introduced to a wide range of new techniques, materials, artists, and themes.
-Students will work through one topic per term, they will develop their practical skills, discussion and group work.
+In years 7 and 8, pupils will be introduced to a wide range of new techniques, materials, artists, and themes.
+Students will work through one topic per term, where they will develop their practical skills, discussion and group work.
 Each theme has been carefully designed to develop a balance of skills, knowledge and understanding.
 Students will experiment in both 2D and 3D and explore techniques including painting, collage and sculpture.
 They also analyse and evaluate their own work, and that of others.

 Key Stage 4

-At Key Stage 4 pupils can opt into the following GCSE specialisms of art, fine art, textiles, art & design (3D) and photography.
+At Key Stage 4 pupils can opt into the following GCSE specialisms of art: Fine Art, Textiles, Art, Craft & Design (3D) and Photography.